The Sacred Scrolls of the Scriptures

 The Songs of Songs

-Each one is a literary gem, full of the spirit of Yahweh, and admirably adapted to meet and mould the social life of his people.
+Each one is a literary gem, full of the spirit of Yahweh, and admirably adapted to meet and mold the social life of his people.

 THE SONG OF SONGS